Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Discussion

-\acks{We thank Hartmut Maennel, Maximilian Nitzschner, Thorsten Schmidt and Martin Stefanik for valuable remarks and helpful discussions.
-Moreover, the authors would like to acknowledge support for this project from the Swiss National Science Foundation (SNF grant 179114).}
+We thank Hartmut Maennel, Maximilian Nitzschner, Thorsten Schmidt and Martin Stefanik for valuable remarks and helpful discussions.
+Moreover, the authors would like to acknowledge support for this project from the Swiss National Science Foundation (SNF grant 179114) and partially funded by the NSERC Discovery grant (RGPIN-2023-04482). \fi